Crown hair transplant: growth time and results

-The crown area is located in the posterior part of the scalp, specifically where the scalp starts to slop downward, this crown ends when the occipital bone begins (usually in hair transplant we take hair grafts from this occipital scalp especially when we are using FUT method).
-Sometimes we mention to this area by calling it the VERTEX which the highest point.
+A crown hair transplant is intended to correct baldness problems in the crown area, which is located in the posterior part of the scalp, specifically where the scalp starts to slop downward.
+The crown ends where the occipital bone begins (usually, in hair transplant we take hair grafts from this occipital scalp, especially when we are using the FUT method).
+Sometimes we mention to this area by calling it “vertex”, which is the highest point of the head.

-Hair characteristic in the crown area (the whorl):
+Hair characteristics in the crown area (the whorl)

-A whorl is a point located in the crown area, where the hair grow in a circular pattern, either clockwise or counter clockwise.
-The shape of this whorl is somehow responsible for how we should transplant hair in this area.
-In some cases, we may have more than one whorl and this will increase the difficulties that we face during hair transplant surgery.
+A whorl is a point located in the crown area, where the hair grows in a circular pattern, either clockwise or counter clockwise.
+The shape of this whorl is somehow responsible for how we should make a hair transplant in the crown area.
+In some cases, we may have more than one whorl, and this will increase the difficulties that we face during a hair transplant surgery.